Continuing Education Activity

 In contrast, individuals with 46 XX genotypes lack the SRY gene, leading to the progression of bipotential gonad towards ovarian development.
-However, contrary to previous belief, ovarian development is not merely a passive default pathway.)
+However, contrary to previous beliefs, ovarian development is not merely a passive default pathway.)
 Initially, there is increased expression of WNT4 and RSPO1, which upregulate and stabilize the beta-catenin transcription factor, which suppresses the male-specific SOX gene.
 Maintainance of the ovarian phenotype is promoted by the expression of the FoxL2 gene and the estrogen receptors.
 Mutation in this gene results in 46, XX gonadal dysgenesis with BPES (blepharophimosis, ptosis, and epicanthus inversus syndrome).
 Aromatase deficiency results from autosomal recessive inheritance of mutations in the CYP19A1 gene.

 The absence of testosterone leads to the involution of Wolffian ducts and Mullerian duct differentiate into Fallopian tubes and uterus due to the absence of anti-Mullerian factors.

 External genitalia develops into the female phenotype due to the absence of androgens.
-Disorders of enzyme biosynthesis, which shunt steroid precursor towards formation androgens, lead to virilization of female external genitalia.
+Disorders of enzyme biosynthesis, which shunt steroid precursors towards formation androgens, lead to virilization of female external genitalia.
 The most frequent of these disorders are due to a deficiency of 21 alpha-hydroxylase, causing the classical variant of congenital adrenal hyperplasia characterized by female virilization and potential salt-wasting crises in neonates.
 Other less severe forms of CAH arise due to deficiencies in hydroxysteroid dehydrogenase, 11 beta-hydroxylase, and p450 oxidoreductase.
 Exogenous androgen exposure or maternal aromatase deficiency also gives rise to a fetus with virilized genitalia.

 In summary, any deviation from the intricate sequence of sexual development may give rise to disorders of sexual development.